ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 Four extra parameters have been added to the function call.
 These are coordinates of the left-top and right-bottom points of the region to search.
 The coordinates of points equal to x1=100 y1=150 and x2=400 y2=450 in our example.
 Resulting value of the function will be the same as of **_ImageSearch** function.

 Both functions of the **ImageSearch** library able to search a picture that is present on the screen.
 This means that the Notepad window should not be overlapped or minimized in our example.

-TODO: Is ImageSearch works with DirectX fullscreen mode?
+Also the functions works correctly with fullscreen DirectX windows.

-TODO: Bottom line: which concrete tasks for clicker bots can be solved by the function.
+**ImageSearch** library is a reliable tool for searching immutable images in a game screen like interface elements or immobile 2D models.